dannyp65/finalgame.github.io/README.md

 # finalgame.github.io
 Final Project For Video Game Design

- Use this linl https://dannyp65.github.io/finalgame.github.io/ to play the game
+Use this link https://dannyp65.github.io/finalgame.github.io/ to play the game